inrialearninglab/ai4t/docs/2-Other-resources/1-At-the-origins-of-the-project/1-1-Reports-and-Guidelines_EU-UNESCO-ODCE.en.md

 ## OECD - Organisation for Economic Co-operation and Development

-OECD is an « *international organisation that works to build better policies for [better lives](http://www.oecdbetterlifeindex.org/)* ».
-Its « *goal is to shape policies that foster prosperity, equality, opportunity and well-being for all* ».
+OECD is an "*international organisation that works to build better policies for [better lives](http://www.oecdbetterlifeindex.org/)* ».
+Its « *goal is to shape policies that foster prosperity, equality, opportunity and well-being for all.*"

-The OECD Artificial Intelligence[^19]: « *Provides data and multi-disciplinary analysis on artificial intelligence* ».
-Its « *diverse global community of partners makes this platform a unique source of information and dialogue on AI* ».
+The OECD Artificial Intelligence[^19]: "*Provides data and multi-disciplinary analysis on artificial intelligence.*" Its "*diverse global community of partners makes this platform a unique source of information and dialogue on AI.*"

 The OECD leads many activities around AI.
 These activities range from: prospective analysis of the effects of AI on the labour market[^20] to recommendations for developing trustworthy AI[^21].
 The site also offers a large amount of monitoring work on AI and all areas of public policy around the world[^22]

 **Education**: many reports and datasets related to education are gathered by the OECD.
-It also provides the possibility to visualise «*timely trends about where, how and at what rate AI is being developed and used*» in Education[^23].
+It also provides the possibility to visualise "*timely trends about where, how and at what rate AI is being developed and used*" in Education[^23].

 [^1]: [https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52018DC0022&from=EN](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52018DC0022&from=EN)